The leadership and operation of ART depends upon dedicated volunteers and members, and there are many ways to get involved in the organization.

 Membership Committee and Mentor Program

 Designed to nurture students and emerging professionals, this program brings mentees who are interested in furthering their professional knowledge together with members who have diverse professional expertise and practical working experience.
+Our Mentorship program is split into the following programs:

 If you have ideas on how to keep membership running smoothly, or would like to volunteer your time to membership, we would love to work together to implement!
 Please contact the Director of the Membership Committee at email@example.com.